Wren6991/website/src/shower-thoughts/averaging-pixels-as-fast-as-possible.md

 #define B_LSB  0
 ```

 How quickly can we calculate the average of two such pixels using 32-bit RISC-V instructions?
 Specifically, given two RGB565 scanline buffers of the same size (a few hundred pixels), what per-pixel throughput can we achieve?
-Since we're always averaging two integers, the fractional part of our result is always one.
+Since we're always averaging two integers, the fractional part of our result is always zero or one-half.
 We'll assume we always want to round this _down_, i.e. truncation.

 ## Performance Model